ithirzty/bah-website/pages/doc/libs/http_lib.md

 You will encounter this when doing a request or sending a response to the client.
 __Its methods are:__
 - <code>**send**() </code> Send the response.
-&ast;Use it only when sending response to the client from a http_server&ast;.
+*Use it only when sending response to the client from a http_server*.
 - <code>**setHeader**(name cpstring, value cpstring) </code> To set a header by name.
 - <code>**getHeader**(name cpstring) cpstring </code> To get the value of a header by name.
 - <code>**write**(content cpstring) </code> To append to the body of the response.